katowulf/mockfirebase/tutorials/AngularFire.md

-# Tutorial: Testing Angular Fire Using MockFireBase
+# Tutorial: Testing AngularFire Using MockFireBase

 MockFirebase can be used to test both `$firebaseArray` and `$firebaseObject`.
 Below are code snippets of how you'd go  about it.